The Narrative of Arthur Gordon Pym of Nantucket: Sources

 In order to present the tale as an authentic exploration, Poe drew from contemporary travel journals.
-Poe's most significant source was the explorer Jeremiah N. Reynolds, whose work Address on the Subject of a Surveying and Exploring Expedition to the Pacific Ocean and the South Seas was reviewed favorably by Poe in January 1837.
+Poe's most significant source was the explorer J. N. Reynolds, whose work Address on the Subject of a Surveying and Exploring Expedition to the Pacific Ocean and the South Seas was reviewed favorably by Poe in January 1837.
 Poe used about 700 words of Reynolds' address in Chapter XVI, almost half the length of the chapter.
 In 1843, Poe also praised Reynolds in a review of A Brief Account of the Discoveries and Results of the United States' Exploring Expedition printed in Graham's Magazine.
 It is unknown whether Poe and Reynolds ever met.
 Shortly before Poe's mysterious death, he is said to have called out the name "Reynolds" in his delirium.
-If true, this may have reflected the influence of Jeremiah Reynolds.
+If true, this may have reflected the influence of J. N. Reynolds.

 In a footnote to Chapter XIII, Poe refers to the Polly, a wreck which drifted for six months across the Atlantic Ocean in 1811–1812.
 Poe probably read this history in an 1836 book by R. Thomas, Remarkable Events and Remarkable Shipwrecks, from which he quotes verbatim.

 In Chapter XVI, Poe recounts Captain James Cook's circumnavigation of the globe aboard the Resolution that reached 70°10′ latitude.
 He also drew from A Narrative of Four Voyages (1832), an account by Benjamin Morrell that became a bestseller.
 A Narrative of Four Voyages may have given Poe the idea of the summarized title of his novel.
 Poe may have used these real-life accounts in an attempt to hoax his readers into believing the novel was an autobiographical narrative by Pym.